Doctor insights on:

 See below: Ice, heat, taping, anti-inflammatory medication, injections, stretching and physical therapy are all considerations.
 Ultimately better foot support is needed in form of better footwear and perhaps orthotics.
 Surgery is a last resort after failed consertive treatment and is rarely necessary. ...Read moreSee 2 more doctor answers

-Combo treatment. : If you have plantar fasciitis, the more you can do together, the better: #1: supportive shoes. #2: firm inserts or orthotics. #3: oral antiinflammatories (check with your doctor). #4: stretching your foot and calf. #5: icing (10 min at a time).
-You may also need physical therapy or cortisone injections, or eswt if available in your area.
-Very few people go on to surgery, but it is a possibility. ...Read moreSee 2 more doctor answers
+Combo treatment. : If you have plantar fasciitis, and hurt most with the first few steps in the morning, the more you can do together, the better: #1: supportive shoes. #2: firm inserts or orthotics. #3: oral antiinflammatories (check with your doctor). #4: stretching your foot and calf. #5: icing (10 min at a time).
+You may also need physical therapy or cortisone injections. ...Read moreSee 2 more doctor answers

 Be persistent ...: Plantar Fasciitis is inflammation of the strong band of tissue that runs along the sole of your foot attaching at to the heel where pain is often felt.
 Have a look at ... http://patient.info/health/heel-and-foot-pain-plantar-fasciitis ... for some structured advice.
 This condition will usually get better with persistence in conservative management, ie; rest, foot supports, NSAIDs, and exercises. ...Read moreSee 2 more doctor answers

 Seek a podiatrist: Many other questions need to be asked in order to answer this.....how long have you had it? activity level? past treatments? shoe styles?
 There are classic symptoms of heel pain.
 It is all about overuse of function.
 Need to modify what you do, how you do it and what you do it in.
 If you have had it more than a month, seek a Podiatrist.
 Try Dr. Saxena.
 I think he is in your area. ...Read more